mariusud/ImuPreintegration_symforce/README.md

 # IMU preintegration with Symforce

-This repository
-provides
-an implementation of a factor graph with IMU preintegration in symforce (C++).
-We use GPS measurements for pose factors, the symforce/slam ImuFactor as well as between factors for Accelerometer and Gyroscope bias.
+This repository provides an implementation of a factor graph with IMU preintegration in symforce (C++).
+We use GPS measurements for pose factors, the symforce/slam ImuFactor for preintegration and between factors for Accelerometer and Gyroscope bias.
 In createFactors.h we provide the implementation for adding the factors.
 The first timestep also has a prior factor on pose, velocity, and accelometer/gyroscope bias.

+You can read more about the IMU preintegration in symforce [here](https://symforce.org/api-cpp/file/imu__factor_8h.html)

 # KITTI dataset

+To verify the IMU preintegration in Symforce we test it on the well-known KITTI dataset and closely replicate the IMU preintegration example from [GTSAM](https://github.com/borglab/gtsam/blob/develop/examples/IMUKittiExampleGPS.cpp).
+We skip GPS measurements such that we have 10 poses with an ImuFactor for every measured pose, but optimize the pose at every time step to retrieve IMU rate estimates.
+Prior factors are based on the first GPS measurement and IMU metadata, see 'initializeValuesKITTI' for more info.
+We follow the GTSAM example and set the ACCEL_BIAS_DIAG_SQRT_INFO to be one over the square root of number of IMU measurements times the accelerometer/gyroscope bias sigma.
+While GTSAM sets a fixed TIME_DELTA for IMU measurements we set it directly from the measurements for that pose, but the difference here will in this example be negligible.

 ![alt text](assets/kitti_trajectory.png)

-We use the KITTI dataset and closely replicate the IMU preintegration example from GTSAM (https://github.com/borglab/gtsam/blob/develop/examples/IMUKittiExampleGPS.cpp
-)
+Note that there are some slight differences from GTSAM.

+- GTSAM uses the precision matrix (information matrix) while symforce uses the square root of this

 Sample IMU and GPS measurements from KITTI are displayed below: